Joynes Surname

 Joynes Last Name Statistics demography

-The religious adherence of those bearing the surname is predominantly Methodist (100%) in Ireland.
+The religious adherence of those carrying the surname is primarily Methodist (100%) in Ireland.

-In The United States those bearing the Joynes surname are 4.76% more likely to be registered with the Democratic Party than the national average, with 57.99% registered to vote for the party.
+In The United States those bearing the Joynes surname are 4.76% more likely to be registered with the Democratic Party than The US average, with 57.99% registered with the political party.

 The amount Joynes earn in different countries varies marginally.
 In United States they earn 7.84% less than the national average, earning $39,768 USD per year and in Canada they earn 6.7% less than the national average, earning $46,354 CAD per year.